 An incredible benefit of using mylar is that in terms of color, it has a 1 size fits all approach.
 You don’t have to buy separate colors of mylar, instead, mylar picks up and reflects whatever color of thread you’re using it with!
 This means that after initially tacking the mylar down with stitches, you can let your machine run normally without having to add in multiple pieces of materials.

-If you’d like to give mylar embroidery designs a try, click here for a video tutorial showing you the stitch settings for digitizing with this technique.
+If you’d like to give mylar embroidery designs a try, click here to view our collection of 175+ mylar embroidery designs!

 For a written step by step design tutorial click here.